 The centre comprises of four distinct levels on top of a basement car park housing 627 bays.
 Ground Level is Sydney’s famous Paddy’s Markets, a major attraction for locals and tourists alike.
 Level One features a modern food court, Thai Kee IGA supermarket and a number of speciality stores.
 The second level has TK Maxx plus a variety of retail and outlet stores featuring national and international brands while the third level comprises of the 1909 Dining Precinct, and a large Timezone entertainment and games centre.

 With a broad appeal, the centre caters to the needs of a number of market segments, primarily the following;

 - The student market with a number of nearby campuses

 - The tourist market

 - The CBD worker market

-Market City is also adjacent to ICC Sydney, Australia’s premier convention, exhibition and events precinct as well as the new inner-city neighbourhood of Darling Square which is under development by Lendlease.
-With these developments and more the centre and surrounding area is seeing an influx of new residents and pedestrian activity.
+Market City is also adjacent to ICC Sydney, Australia’s premier convention, exhibition and events precinct as well as the Capitol Theatre.
+With various new developments in the surrounding area Market City continues to see an influx of new residents and pedestrian activity.